Statistical Inference for Noisy Incomplete Binary Matrix: Appendix C: Full Senator Rankings

-With the set-up in Section \ref{sec-real-data2} in the main article, we present a full list of rankings for senators serving the 111th, the 112th and the 113th United States senate according to their conservativeness scores.
+Appendix C includes additional results for Section \ref{sec-real-data2} ``Application to Senate Voting'' of the main article.
+In specific, with the same set-up as in Section \ref{sec-real-data2}, we give a full list of rankings for senators serving the 111th, the 112th and the 113th United States senate according to their conservativeness scores.
 The results are summarized in Tables \ref{table: ranking-62} and \ref{table: ranking-63-139} below.
 We observe from Table \ref{table: ranking-62} that all the top 62 most conservative senators predicted by the model are Republicans.
 While the Democrats and the independent politicians are predicted to have much lower conservativeness scores as presented in Table \ref{table: ranking-63-139}.
 This aligns well with the public perceptions about the Republican party and the Democratic party.
 Standard errors of the estimated row parameters (i.e. senator's conservativeness score) are also included to facilitate inferences.